dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Embedded C
 ----------

-This feature is only available when using the new Complier framework JIT described later in this manual.
+This feature is only available when using the new Compiler framework JIT described later in this manual.
 It is not available in the interpreter or in the ByteCode JIT compiler.

 New keywords